BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 11. Related datasets

 Related datasets can help users explore similar datasets.
-They can be displayed in a list and map view.
+They can be displayed in a list or map view.

-A few possible ways to group related datasets:
+A few possible ways to group and identify related datasets include:

-* Datasets nearby
+* Nearby datasets
-* Datasets from same topics
+* By topics and keywords
-* Datasets from the same provider
+* By provider or publisher

 <div class="image-container">